anchan828/nest-cloud-run-queue/README.md

 ## Getting started

-NOTE: You may want to do tutorial for using Pub/Sub with Cloud Run before using this packages. https://cloud.google.com/run/docs/tutorials/pubsub
+NOTE: You may want to do tutorial for using Pub/Sub with Cloud Run before using them. https://cloud.google.com/run/docs/tutorials/pubsub

 ### 1. Create topic